dotty-staging/pdbp/index.md

 They come into play when defining main program descriptions.

 Semantically, `read` and `write` may execute reading and writing effects in an impure way.
-Eventually, they come into play when running main program meanings.
+Eventually, they come into play when running main meaning programs.

 ## **Goal of the `PDBP` library**

 The goal of the `PDBP` library is to illustrate that program description based programming using a pointfree style in `Dotty` is
  - powerful
    -  as a library developer you can use the expressive power of computations,
    -  as an application developer you can use the expressive power of programs,